wilangt/dmenu-cryptobib/README.md

 Open an IACR eprint article in a browser.

 ## Dependency
-python, pip, git, xclip, dmenu, xdg-open (only for cryptobib-open)
+python3, pip, git, xclip, dmenu, xdg-open (only for cryptobib-open)

 ## Setup
 First, install the dependencies.